 4.11.0a.2 Interaction with PCC

-When interworking with 5GS is supported and a "PGW-C+SMF" is selected for a PDN connectionpolicy interactions between PDN GW and PCRF specified in TS 23.401 [13] are replaced by equivalent interactions between PGW-C+SMF and PCF as follows:
+When interworking with 5GS is supported and a "PGW-C+SMF" is selected for a PDN connection, or when N7 interface supports UE accessing via GERAN/UTRAN, policy interactions between PDN GW and PCRF specified in TS 23.401 [13] are replaced by equivalent interactions between PGW-C+SMF and PCF as follows:

 - IP-CAN Session Establishment procedure defined in TS 23.203 [24] is replaced by SM Policy Association Establishment Procedure as described in clause 4.16.4.The PGW-C+SMF includes the information elements received in Create Session Request message into the Npcf_SMPolicyControl_Create Service as follows: the SUPI contains the IMSI, the DNN contains the APN, the PEI contains either the IMEISV or IMEI, the Session AMBR contains the APN-AMBR and the default QoS information that contains the default EPS bearer QoS, note that QCI values are mapped into 5QI values.
 The PGW-C+SMF may receive PCC Rules and PDU Session Policy Information, 5G QoS information in the PCC Rule and in PDU Session Policy Information are mapped into EPS QoS information as defined in clause 4.11.1.1 and Annex C.